For almost two decades, homeowners looking to go solar have had at least one big helping hand: the Residential Clean Energy Tax Credit.

 How Much Can I Save With The Residential Clean Energy Credit?

 Undoubtedly, the Residential Clean Energy Credit is a great incentive for investing in solar power.
-In addition to reducing your utility bills, you can also earn additional savings of up to 30% on your federal taxes.
+You can earn savings of up to 30% the cost of your solar panels on your federal taxes while earning electric bill savings for years to come.

 At Palmetto, we are committed to leading the world towards a clean energy future.
 Are you interested in capitalizing on the benefits of solar power and the solar tax credit?
+Begin your journey by using our free cost-savings calculator to find out how much you can save by installing a solar power system, which includes the amount you’d save thanks to the Residential Clean Energy Credit.
 We are here to provide you with the necessary information and support you need to become a solar-powered home.
-Begin your journey by using our Free Cost-Savings Calculator to find out how much you can save by installing a solar power system, which includes the amount you’d save thanks to the Residential Clean Energy Credit.

 *See Palmetto Truth in Lending Act Disclosures for pricing and payment details.